-For t he Year Ended D ecember 31,
+Year Ended nber 31,

-2021 2020
+2 021

-(unaudited))
+(una udited)

-Revenue \$ 280,790 \$ 206,095
+Revenue \$ 280,790

-Net loss attributable to common stockholders (61,852) (43,159)
+Net loss attributable to common stockholders (61,852)

 (14) Segments

 Xometry is organized in two segments referred to as: (1) the U.S. and (2) International.
 Xometry's operating segments are also the Company's reportable segments.
 Xometry's reportable segments, whose products and offerings are generally the same, are managed separately based on geography.
 Xometry's two segments are defined based on the reporting and review process used by the chief operating decision maker ("CODM"), the Chief Executive Officer.
 The Company evaluates the performance of the operating segments primarily based on revenue and segment "profits/loss" which is largely the results of the segment before income taxes.
 The Company has not allocated certain general and administrative expenses to the International segment.
 The Company's CODM monitors assets of the consolidated Company, but does not use assets, by operating segment when assessing performance or making operating segment resource decisions.